-Participation in sports and extra-curricular activities helps prepare student to become productive citizens.
-The eight character traits assist students in learning the importance of teamwork, sportsmanship, and self-discipline.
+Participation in sports and extra-curricular activities helps prepare students to become productive citizens.
+The eight-character traits assist students in learning the importance of teamwork, sportsmanship, and self-discipline.
 Through integrating character education into athletic and extra-curricular activities, we will continue to ensure that all students receive a quality education, within a safe and secure learning environment.

 Important Forms Needed